The Sustainable Floristry Toolbox

 Secure your chicken wire in place with floral tape

 You will find that you will need different flower frogs for different types of flowers and styles of arrangements.
 The spiky kenzan variety are good for thin, flimsy stems.
 Flower frogs with holes are suited to the thicker stems such as tulips and lilies.
 Hairpin frogs with wire loops are great for most flowers as well as branches with stiffer stems - you can also place flowers and branches horizontally with this style of flower frog.
+We have some floral frogs available for sale here.

 Flower Frogs are a great tool for your floristry kit - be sure to check back in the coming weeks with more ideas and inspiration for sustainable floristry tips and tricks.